DorresteinLaboratory/Bioactive_Molecular_Networks/README.md

 Jupyter:
 - For the Jupyter notebook: install Jupyter on http://jupyter.org/
-- Install R, https://www.r-project.org/ (if needed add the path to your system)
+- Install R, https://www.r-project.org/ (if needed add the path to your system).
 - Download the Jupyter notebook from the GitHub https://github.com/DorresteinLaboratory/Bioactive_Molecular_Networks/

 GNPS: